marekotp/buckit/README.md

 # buckit
-This repository is for my capstone project with the Institute of Data
+This repository is for my capstone project with the Institute of Data.